 To achieve the Primate Studies Level 3 Award (RQF), you will need to gain 10 credits through online internal assessments, which will be issued at the end of each unit.
 One of our qualified animal tutors will assess your work and provide feedback to help you progress.

 There are no deadlines for your assignments, so you can take the time you need to confidently complete your assignments.
-You have one year to complete your primate studies course, but you can complete it much quicker depending on your pace.
+You have two years to complete your primate studies course, but you can complete it much quicker depending on your pace.

 learndirect is the UK’s leading online learning provider, helping more than 4 million learners gain the qualifications they desire.
 We have helped students pursue their dream careers, all through innovative online learning.
 If you’re interested in primatology and want to embark on the study of primates, you can take significant steps with us.